Most recently updated on March 7, 2023

 It has also been an epicenter of transportation, the Civil War, the buggy industry, water filtration and the country’s aeronautic history.

-This spring, the city was the center of debate over the fatal shooting of a 16-year-old Black girl by a white Columbus police officer.
+In spring 2021, the city was the center of debate over the fatal shooting of a 16-year-old Black girl by a white Columbus police officer.
 Authorities say the girl was attacking others with a knife when she was shot by the officer.
 Columbus police released the officer’s body camera video within hours of the shooting.
-The officer was placed on administrative leave but so far has not been charged with any crime.
+In March 2022, the officer was cleared of any criminal wrongdoing by prosecutors.

-Another white Columbus police officer was indicted on murder charges in February for the December 2020 fatal shooting of a 47-year-old Black man.
+Another white Columbus police officer was indicted on murder charges in February 2021 for the December 2020 fatal shooting of a 47-year-old Black man.
 The victim, Andre Hill, was shot inside a garage as he walked toward the officer holding up an illuminated cell phone.
-The officer was fired days after the shooting and is awaiting trial.
+The officer was fired days after the shooting.
+He had been scheduled to go on trial in November 2022, but the court hearings have been delayed.

 To get to Columbus from Mansfield, you take Interstate 71 south for about an hour.
 You enter the city on its north side and get a good look at its size.